satyak2003/foodie---food-ordering-website/README.md

 cd foodie-in
 ```

-2.**Install dependencies:** Install the required node packaged
+ 2.**Install dependencies:** Install the required node packages
 ```bash
 npm install
 ```
  3.**Connect MongoDB:** Replace the connection string in db.js with your MongoDB connection string.

  4.**Run the project:** Start the backend and frontend using nodemon -
 ```bash
 nodemon backend/index.js
 nodemon frontend/index.js